In this article, we will see the pre-handling of loaded files, before they are sent to print.

 ….and drag the cursor to the desired position.

 To delete a guide, select it and drag it out of the working screen.
-The guidelines are specially useful to align various designs on the same horizontal or vertical line.
-The context menu of the guidelines in the ruler bar, is accessed by mouse right-clicking over the ruler bar.
+The guidelines are especially useful to align various designs on the same horizontal or vertical line.
+The context menu of the guidelines in the ruler bar is accessed by mouse right-clicking over the ruler bar.

 - The context menu in the ruler bar allows you to activate the guidelines magnetism.